daniellionel01/parrot/README.md

 ## An Example

-Let's take this SQL query as an example:
+Let's take the following SQL queries as an example:
 ```sql
 -- name: GetAuthor :one
 SELECT